 Will this hurricane season be the turning point that prompts urban planners in Houston, Florida, and the nation to get serious about preparing for these increasing risks?

 Preparations at Johnson Space Center (JSC) after previous storms included installation of airlock hatches for underground piping tunnels and ship-style ventilation pipes with openings higher than recorded storm surge for Hurricane Ike in 2008.
 More recently, the NASA CASI working group helped JSC to integrate climate change projections into its master planning process.
-For the 2050s, the CASI team projected temperatures at JSC rising between 3.0 and 4.5 °F and sea levels increasing by 8 to 17 inches, with up to 2 feet of rise possible.
+For the 2050s, the CASI team projected temperatures at JSC rising between 3.0 and 4.5 °F and sea levels increasing by 8 to 17 inches (20 to 43 centimeters), with up to 2 feet (less than 1 meter) of rise possible.
 Intense precipitation events are also projected to likely increase.

 After attending KSC's climate resilience workshop in 2010, Air Force staff of the neighboring 45th Space Wing began expanding evaluations of climate risks and projected sea level rise impacts to include consideration of new facility designs that protect electronics and computers from storm surge as well as land use plans that site new construction away from the beach and dune area along the coast.